 Bail Commissioner Opportunities

-The State of Maine Judicial Branch is accepting applications from persons interested in being appointed as a Bail Commissioner in Southern Kennebec, Cumberland and Androscoggin Counties.
+The State of Maine Judicial Branch is seeking applications from persons interested in being appointed as a Bail Commissioner in Kennebec County.

-A high school diploma is required and experience in the field of criminal justice, business, human services or customer service is preferred.
+- Experience in the field of law, criminal justice, business, human services, or customer service is preferable

-Since bail commissioners have access to confidential state and national criminal history information, the successful applicant must pass a fingerprint based criminal history background check, a motor vehicle background check and not have had a Protection From Abuse Order or Protection From Harassment Order issued against him or her.
+If selected for this position, the successful applicant must pass a fingerprint-based criminal history background check, a motor vehicle background check, and not have had a protection order issued against him or her.
 A social media check will also occur.

 Bail Commissioners are not State employees, but rather independent contractors who are compensated from fees paid by the defendants for whom bail has to be set.
 Bail Commissioners are required by law to perform some of their duties without compensation.

 Successful Bail Commissioner applicants must complete a one-day in-person training, as well as job shadow sessions and online security training.

 Application process: Please send an email to BailCommissionerOps@courts.maine.gov requesting bail commissioner application materials.